-Strait of Georgia and Howe Sound Glass Sponge Reef closures
+Strait of Georgia and Howe Sound Glass Sponge Reef (17 fisheries area closures)

 - Strait of Georgia Bioregion (British Columbia)